kj-sh604/markdown-cv/index.md

 : Co-hosted a robotics outreach boot-camp in elementary schools in the Philippines that do not have (or have limited) access to technologies such as computers, robots, and other devices.
 Alongside Julian Raymond Yu from British School Manila, we held events that teaches children the fundamentals of Programming with tools such as Scratch, Lego Mindstorms, and Arduino.
 The children experienced programming their own robot and competing in a miniature "sumo-bot" competition.
 A snippet of one of the events in Timoteo Paez Elementary School can be found on [YouTube](https://youtu.be/9rMGKcI5QoU).

 + International Robot High School Forum 2017 (2nd Speaker) | Japan
 : Presented our High School's Study at the International Robot High School Forum in Japan.
-Represented the Philippines in this forum alongside a team of researchers.
+Represented the Philippines in the forum alongside a team of researchers.
 Study involved interviewing participants in the International Robot Expo to give qualitative definition of "Advanced Robotics".
 Our Presentation can be found at this [Youtube Link](https://youtu.be/9oYKfiaQe78).